amelief/PHPAskIt/README.txt

 PLEASE BE SURE TO READ ALL OF THIS FILE BEFORE USING Askably.

 ===================================================================
-Askably (formerly PHPAskIt): Copyright © 2005-2010 Amelie M.
+Askably (formerly PHPAskIt): Copyright © 2005-2010 Amelie F.

 You may:
 - Use and edit/modify Askably however you like, AS LONG AS THE CREDIT LINE STAYS INTACT AND UNEDITED